Intelligence Gathering in Sales - Straight Line Selling System #5

 Ask:

-Example: Learn the CEO trusts their CTO’s tech picks—so tailor your demo to IT concerns.
+Example: If the CEO defers tech picks to the CTO, your demo better speak to IT concerns.

 4 Tactics to Gather Intel